-Monuments that lie either within or in proximity to the site boundary; the Hundland Hill enclosure (SM13451), the Nisthouse burial mound (SM1318), the Park Holm artificial island and causeway (SM1362) and the Stoney Holm Crannog (SM1394) as well as the four individual components of the HONO WHS; Skara Brae (SM90276), the Ring of Brodgar (SM90042), the Stones of Stenness (SM90285) and Maes Howe (SM90209).
+AOC's February 2022 consultation letters to HES and the former OIA included a list of 12 Scheduled Monuments which the Applicant proposed to prepare visualisations for.
+This list included the four Scheduled Monuments that lie either within or in proximity to the site boundary; the Hundland Hill enclosure (SM13451), the Nisthouse burial mound (SM1318), the Park Holm artificial island and causeway (SM1362) and the Stoney Holm Crannog (SM1394) as well as the four individual components of the HONO WHS; Skara Brae (SM90276), the Ring of Brodgar (SM90042), the Stones of Stenness (SM90285) and Maes Howe (SM90209).

 HES responded to AOC on the 23rd of March 2023 suggesting 'in the first instance' visualisations from the Hundland Hill enclosure, the Park Holm artificial island, the Hundland settlement mound (SM1284) and Vinquin Broch (SM1477), all of which had been on the Applicant's list.
 The former OIA responded via email on the 9th of February 2022, requesting consideration of two additional Scheduled Monuments; the Knowes of Trotty (SM1316) and the Linga Fiolds mounds (SM1348), the latter of which lies beyond the 10km study area.
 Examination of the ZTV established that there is no potential for visibility from the Knowes of Trotty, due to intervening hills, although the submitted EIA Report does include a visualisation from the Linga Fiolds mounds (Figure 9.29).
-The former OIA also commented on the proposed 10km study area and neither requested that its scope be extended to 20km.
+The former OIA also commented on the presence of the St. Magnus Way within the area.
+Neither HES nor the former OIA commented on the proposed 10km study area and neither requested that its scope be extended to 20km.
 OIC issued a Scoping Opinion on the 27th of May 2022 which includes individual scoping responses from both the former OIA and HES, neither of whom commented on the proposed 10km study area or requested that it be extended to 20km.
 Indeed as OIC note in their summary of the scoping responses "Historic Environment Scotland Advice confirms that that the proposed scope of the cultural heritage assessment is agreed"3.